Assadism: Al-infitah ala al-Sha'ab

 Al-infitah ala al-Sha'ab was one of the central slogans and remarkable declared idea of Assadism a gave a significant support for Hafez al-Assad after coming to power.
 The idea behind the slogan was to open the government to the people, and the initial, relaxing reforms succeeded in achieving greater citizen participation in governance and decision-making.
-The slogan concerned both politics and economics: the relaxing reforms of the 1970s were part of the policies of infiraj and al-infitah ala al-Sha'ab, which where a part of Corrective Movement program.
+The slogan concerned both politics and economics: the relaxing reforms of the 1970s were part of the policies of infiraj and al-infitah ala al-Sha'ab, which were a part of Corrective Movement program.

 Ta'addudiyya

 Ta'addudiyya was the declared policy of Hafez al-Assad's government and his Corrective Movement program, emphasizing political and economic pluralism.
 The word "Ta'addudiyya" itself translates from Arabic as "pluralism."
 The essence of the policy was Syria's shift away from a one-party system toward a more "pluralistic" multi-party system: The Ba'ath Party banned all other political parties since coming to power in 1963.
 This was expressed, for example, in the creation of a coalition of socialist parties known as the National Progressive Front.
 In addition, Ta'addudiyya, along with the infiraj policy, allowed private companies to invest in the public sector of the Syrian economy.
 As the government claimed, the policy of Ta'addudiyya provided greater representation for the people and greater investment opportunities for the economy.
 However, the Ba'ath Party still remained dominant in determining policy and social change, and the Ta'addudiyya reforms were largely directly controlled by it.